‘10 Networking Tips’ to get unstuck and

 I once held a grievance against a former boss.
 Two years after I left his company, we sat in an outdoor café halfway up the mountain in Thredbo (called Frostbite for those who know it), facing each other, three metres apart, and managed to avoid eye contact.
 Extraordinary!

 Then I read this networking tip, one the ultimate networker, President Johnson, kept taped to his desk.
 The next time I saw my old boss was in a bar, and I made a point of saying hello.
-He was so pleased to have the ice broken he bought me a glass of Bollinger.
+He was so pleased to have the ice broken he bought me a glass or 2 of Bollinger.
 And we had a great chat, big lesson learnt.